Partner 212 335 2031 firstname.lastname@example.org

 Jim has led more than 20 complex internal investigations, including high-stakes international matters involving allegations of cartel activity or bribery.
 Jim’s cross-border internal investigations include work in Brazil, China, England, France, Germany, Italy, Japan, Mexico, Poland, South Africa, and South Korea.
 Jim has conducted investigations for global financial services firms, broker-dealers, retail banks, credit card companies, big box retailers, technology companies, one of the world’s largest car companies, and several industrial manufacturers.
 Time and again, based on his comprehensive fact-development work and advocacy, Jim has helped companies avoid or mitigate financial penalties and address compliance failures.

 Jim has also represented many corporate executives and other individuals in federal, state, and local criminal matters.
-To date, every one of Jim’s clients has avoided jail, and many have avoided indictment altogether.
+To date, almost every one of Jim’s clients has avoided jail, and many have avoided indictment altogether.
 Jim’s extensive client list has included CEOs, CFOs, COOs, and General Counsels, as well as celebrities, sports figures and other high-net-worth individuals.
 He has had equal success representing law enforcement officers, civil servants, brokers, traders, and managers.
 Whether a client is from Wall Street or Main Street, Jim has used his creativity and boundless enthusiasm to protect his clients against unfair and unfounded allegations.